 - Nutrition: Tips for Improving Your Health (FamilyDoctor.org)

-These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
+These sites allow people to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.
+You can use these sites to discuss your illness, treatments, and other health matters.
+Information and opinions shared on these sites are not meant to replace professional medical advice.
+Talk to your doctor if you need medical advice or help.

 These mobile apps and tools offer easy-to-use information and resources to help you get and stay healthy.
-Tips on finding more health apps.
+See how to choose a good health app for more information.

 This app lets you calculate your body mass index, a measure of body fat based on height and weight.
 Free.
 Android, iOS. mobile website.

 Fooducate helps you make smart food choices.
-Scan in barcodes for foods you eat to get a nutrition grade and information about ingredients like added sugar and carbohydrates.
+Scan in barcodes from food labels to get a nutrition grade and info about sugar, carbs, and more.
 Free.
 Android, iOS.

 Use this app to set daily food goals, see real-time progress, and earn badges along the way.
 Free.
 Android, iOS.